Slack is our (virtual) clubhouse where all our members hang our and chat, and where all new jobs are posted.

 Here are a few articles with guidelines for effective online conversations that we recommend everyone to skim:

 Each time a new job is published, it is posted to one or (most of the time) multiple job channels, where all members can apply to it.
-As a member, you can simply join the channels you are interested in (e.g., if you'd only like to hear about direct jobs with React.js or Java, join #jobs-direct-frontend-react and #jobs-direct-backend-java) and you will receive a mobile or desktop notification from Slack each time a new job ist posted.
+As a member, you can simply join the channels you are interested in (e.g., if you'd only like to hear about direct jobs with React.js, Java, or Kotlin, join #jobs-direct-frontend-react and #jobs-direct-backend-java-kotlin) and you will receive a mobile or desktop notification from Slack each time a new job ist posted.